Types of trade mark’s distinctiveness

 February 11th, 2008, Tomasz Rychlicki

-The distinctive character of a trademark may orginally arise from the nature of a mark or may later originate from the use of such mark on the market (acquired distinctiveness).
-A mark acquires the secondary meaning if it lacked the distinctive character before but during the use it became the source of information about the origin of a product.
-Such findings are presented in the judgment of The Supreme Administrative Court from 28 November 2007.
-Act signature.
-II GSK 236/07.
+The Supreme Administrative Court in its judgment of 28 November 2007, case file II GSK 236/07 held that the distinctive character of a trade mark may orginally arise from the nature of a sign or may later originate from the use of such trade mark on the market (acquired distinctiveness).
+A sign acquires the secondary meaning, if it lacked the distinctive character earlier, but during the use it became the source of information about the origin of a product.